We Analyzed the Future Direction of RADA Electronic Industries Ltd. (RADA), Here is What We Found

-RADA Electronic Industries Ltd. (NASDAQ:RADA) went down by -1.46% from its latest closing price compared to the recent 1-year high of $14.80.
-The company’s stock price has collected -12.09% of loss in the last five trading sessions.
-Press Release reported 5 min ago that RADA Announces Pricing of Public Offering of 4,500,000 Ordinary Shares
+RADA Electronic Industries Ltd. (NASDAQ:RADA) went down by -6.28% from its latest closing price compared to the recent 1-year high of $14.80.
+The company’s stock price has collected -10.16% of loss in the last five trading sessions.
+Press Release reported on 03/04/21 that RADA Announces Pricing of Public Offering of 4,500,000 Ordinary Shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.